 FCPA Corporate Penalties and Settlements Bounce Back

-After an incredibly quiet year for corporate settlements and penalties under the U.S. Foreign Corrupt Practices Act (FCPA) in 2015, 2016—as predicted—has been a bumper year for the DOJ and the U.S. Securities and Exchange Committee (SEC).
+After an incredibly quiet year for corporate settlements and penalties under the U.S. Foreign Corrupt Practices Act (FCPA) in 2015, 2016—as predicted—has been a bumper year for the DOJ and the U.S. Securities and Exchange Commission (SEC).